Real-time replication from SQL Server with Arcion CDC Agent #

 max-connections: MAX_NUMBER_OF_CONNECTIONS

-If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see Retrieve credentials from AWS Secrets Manager.
+You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see Secrets management.

 Use KeyStore for credentials #